Three (3) Basic Points to Consider When Bringing a Hedgehog Home.

-There are a few things to keep in mind when preparing to bring your hedgehog home, as well as some things to be aware of to help him get settled in to his new home.
+There are a few things to keep in mind before this happens as well as some things to be aware of to help him get settled in a comfortable and easy way.

-The best option for taking your hedgehog home safely is with a caring cage, such as a plastic cat carrier.
+The best option for taking your hedgehog home safely is with a caring cage, similar to the ones used for cats.

 Layer the carrier with a few small blankets or fleece fabric to allow your new hedgehog to snuggle in and get comfortable during the ride.

-When you pick up your hedgehog, make sure to ask for a few weeks worth of their dry food, or ask what brand to purchase beforehand so that you are not feeding your hedgehog unfamiliar food right away.
-After a couple weeks, it’s ok to transition your hedgehog onto a different dry food.
-You can learn more about what types of food to feed your hedgehog for the longterm here.
+When you pick up your hedgehog, ask for a few weeks’ worths of their dry food, or ask what brand to purchase beforehand so that you are not feeding unfamiliar food immediately.

-Key to helping your hedgehog adjust to his new environment is allowing him to bond with you and whoever else will be commonly taking care of him.
+The key to helping your hedgehog adjust to the new environment is allowing them to bond with you, and whoever else will commonly take care of him.